hyperledger/indy-node/docs/source/installation-and-configuration.md

 Please run the following on the Validator before running `init_indy_node`.

 In the `/etc/indy/indy_config.py` file, change the Network name from “sandbox” (Sovrin StagingNet) to “net3” (Sovrin BuilderNet) (use sudo to edit the file or use `sudo sed -i -re "s/(NETWORK_NAME = ')\w+/\1net3/" /etc/indy/indy_config.py)` then run the following commands:
+NOTE: **This is where you would substitute the directory name of the new network if you were setting up a new network.**
 ```
 sudo -i -u indy mkdir /var/lib/indy/net3
 cd /var/lib/indy/net3